-14.J) Flooding
+14.I) Flooding

-If a runner encounters flooded areas that cannot be ran through, have your runner get into the support vehicle, drive the runner ahead where the road is no longer flooded to continue running his or her leg.
+If a runner encounters flooded areas that are impossible to cross, get your runner into the support vehicle, and drive the runner ahead where the road is no longer flooded to continue running his or her leg.
 Keep track of how far your van drives ahead by .10 of miles and report the mileage and speed traveled at the finish line.
 We will take your team's overall average pace, the mileage and speed driven and adjust your team's time accordingly.
 Only teams that have taken accurate notes will be given official times.

-14.K) Wildlife/Open Range Rules
+14. J) Wildlife/Open Range Rules